Common Graphs in Statistics

 Common Statistical Graphs

 Pie chart or circle graph: This one is good for showing your data as percentages as a whole.
 Each slice of the "pie" represents one category and you can conveniently pull one out of the circle to emphasize that particular category.

-Bar graph (Pareto diagram): This form of graph is typically used to compare the frequency, or number of occurences, in each category.
+Bar graph (Pareto diagram): This form of graph is typically used to compare the frequency, or the number of occurrences, in each category.
 It uses vertical or horizontal bars, usually organized by frequency.
 The bar chart is two-dimensional with an X-axis and Y-axis.

 Histograms: A histogram is similar to a bar chart, but takes the range of values into account.
-That means the bars cannot be rearranged by the number of occurences.
-This form of graph is commonly used for calculating probabilities and any application where you want to emphasize the frequency of occurences in quantitive data.
+That means the bars cannot be rearranged by the number of occurrences.
+This form of graph is commonly used for calculating probabilities and any application where you want to emphasize the frequency of occurrences in quantitive data.

 Stem and Leaf Plots: If your teacher has ever made a chart showing how many people got certain letter grades on a test, you've probably seen one of these.
 The class of values, like test scores, are usually placed in the left column, the "stem", and the frequency, the "leaf", is placed in the right.
 If you are breaking down test scores for more than one period, you can arrange the frequency of each class in a horizontal row for each period.